justinkiang/onfido/README.md

 # onfido
 A simple Go package for interacting with Onfido.
+See the [godoc documentation](https://godoc.org/github.com/outdoorsy/onfido) for more info.

 This package is nowhere near as complete as I would like it to be.
 Time constraints have forced me to write only the things that I needed immediately.